quicwg/base-drafts/draft-ietf-quic-transport.md

 subsequent IP packets, with the expectation that either the network path or the peer no longer supports ECN.

-To reduce the risk of non-standard compliant ECN markings affecting the operation of an endpoint, an endpoint verifies the counts it receives when it receives new acknowledgements:
+Network devices that corrupt or apply non-standard ECN markings might result in reduced throughput or other undesirable side-effects.
+To reduce this risk, an endpoint uses the following steps to verify the counts it receives in an ACK frame.
+Note that the counts MUST NOT be verified if the ACK frame does not increase the largest received packet number at the endpoint.

-* The increase in ECT(0) and ECT(1) counters MUST be at least the number of QUIC packets newly acknowledged that were sent with the corresponding codepoint minus the increase in the CE counter.
-This detects network remarking between ECT(0) and ECT(1).
+* The total increase in ECT(0), ECT(1), and CE counts MUST be no smaller than the total number of QUIC packets newly acknowledged in this ACK frame.
+This step detects any network remarking from ECT(0), ECT(1), or CE codepoints to Not-ECT.

-* The total increase in ECT(0), ECT(1), and CE counters reported in the ACK frame MUST be at least the total number of QUIC packets newly acknowledged in this ACK frame.
-This detects if the network changes ECT(0), ECT(1) or CE to Not-ECT.
+* Any increase in either ECT(0) or ECT(1) counts, plus any increase in the CE count, MUST be no smaller than the number of packets sent with the corresponding ECT codepoint that are newly acknowledged in this ACK frame.

-This validation is only performed if the ACK frame increases the largest received packet number.
-Reordered acknowledgments could have lower counter values and might not be successfully validated as a result.

-These counts might be inflated if acknowledgments are never received for packets that were successfully delivered.
-If validation succeeds, an endpoint MUST increase its expected counter values to those it receives.
+  This step detects any erroneous network remarking from ECT(0) to ECT(1) (or vice versa).

 An endpoint could miss acknowledgements for a packet when ACK frames are lost.
-It is therefore possible for the total increase in ECT(0), ECT(1), and CE counters to be greater than the number of packets acknowledged in an ACK frame.
-When this happens, the local reference counts MUST be increased to match the counters in the ACK frame.
+It is therefore possible for the total increase in ECT(0), ECT(1), and CE counts to be greater than the number of packets acknowledged in an ACK frame.
+When this happens, and if verification succeeds, the local reference counts MUST be increased to match the counts in the ACK frame.

 Upon successful verification, an endpoint continues to set ECT codepoints in subsequent packets with the expectation that the path is ECN-capable.